camfou/connect/README.md

 #### Flexible User Authentication
 - Use local passwords, OAuth 1.0, OAuth 2.0, OpenID, SAML 2.0, LDAP, Active Directory, and more
-- Works out of the box with Google, Facebook, Twitter, GitHub, and a [growing list of providers](https://github.com/christiansmith/anvil-connect/tree/master/providers)
+- Works out of the box with Google, Facebook, Twitter, GitHub...
 - Custom schemes using virtually any existing Passport.js strategy or your own code

 #### Make it yours